DO YOU WANT TO BE THE NEXT VICTIM?

 I haven’t lost interest in the oil stocks, I’m waiting for the bottom because it will be the right time to invest in the market stock for the long term, it might take more than 4 years to start to see a climb.

-But keep in mind, when investing time is on your side, so waiting for few years, you better invest your money somewhere else…
+But keep in mind, when investing time is on your side, while waiting for a few years you better invest your money somewhere else…

 In market stock, falling angels are better to be left alone till they reach the bottom and the price consolidates for at least 2 months.